 Yellow ...
 12V

 Black ...
 0V (GND or COM)

 Green ...
 Standby power.
-This is only in case of ATX.
+This is only present in ATX.
 Connect it to black (0V) tu turn the supply on.

-There's a dangerous lethal line voltage inside the power supply.
-Capacitors can remain charged even after shutdown.
-Inappropriately modified source can be dangerous.
+There's a dangerous lethal mains voltage inside the power supply.
+Capacitors can remain charged dangerously even after disconnected from mains.
+Inappropriately modified power supply can be dangerous.
 You do everything on your own risk.